rxt1k/vidcall/README.md

-A video call system using node js
+A video call web application using node js